lostcatproductions/lostcatproductions.github.io/_posts/2024-07-09-back-to-fulltime.md

 | :-: |
 |Forgive the dust.|

 This is also proving out v0.8 as it clearly passes the smoke test (as in, neither the CDTV nor Buffee released the magic smoke).
-This is very promising ans means that v0.8 may be the final version.
+This is very promising and means that v0.8 may be the final version.
 Buffee v0.8 includes a number of minor fixes to improve our quality of life, includeing

 - bytes are swapped to allow native, big-endian memory operations
 - greenpak is properly integrated, not as a mini daughter board